CheloGE/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image5]

 6. Extrapolating lane lines to display them on the road frames.
-To achieve this the function ```draw_lines()``` was used differently.
-It was used twice, one for the left lane lines and one for the right lane lines.
-An axample of the final result is shown below:
+To achieve this the function draw_lines() were used differently.
+In fact, it was used twice, one for the left lane lines and one for the right lane lines.
+An example of the final result is shown below:

 ![alt text][image6]